cran-task-views/OfficialStatistics/OfficialStatistics.md

 - `r pkg("rspa")` implements functions to
     minimally adjust numerical records so they obey (in)equation restrictions.
-- `r pkg("surveyoutliers")` winsorize values of a variable of interest.
 - `r pkg("univOutl")` includes various methods
     for detecting univariate outliers, e.g. the Hidiroglou-Berthelot method.